The light-bulb moment.

 A lack of expert interaction is having serious repercussions

-The Global Knowledge Criticality of Skills Index™ helps you identify your skills need and select an appropriate learning modality.
+The Global Knowledge Skills Development Index™ helps you identify your skills need and select an appropriate learning modality.
 For the important skills—the ones that are most critical for your business—instructor-led training is your best option for learning success, whether it be in a traditional public classroom or a private group training with co-workers.